YatiDole/docker-to-learn/Basics/readme.md

 * We can create multiple instances of the from a single image.
 * Images are shippable units.

+# Lifecycle

+    docker images shows all images.
+    docker import creates an image from a tarball. docker build creates image from Dockerfile.
+    docker commit creates image from a container, pausing it temporarily if it is running. docker rmi removes an image.
+    docker load loads an image from a tar archive as STDIN, including images and tags (as of 0.7). docker save saves an image to a tar archive stream to STDOUT with all parent layers, tags & versions (as of 0.7).

 ## The problems docker solves:

 * Isolating dependencies and software versions.